Cologne asks UEFA to exclude Belarusian soccer clubs - WHIZ News

 COLOGNE, Germany (AP) — German soccer club Cologne has called for the exclusion of Belarusian teams from European competitions because of the country’s support for Russia amid the ongoing war in Ukraine.

-The Bundesliga club said Thursday it had written to UEFA asking to add Belarusian clubs to the ban on Russian teams.
+The Bundesliga club said Thursday it had written to UEFA asking to add Belarusian clubs to the ban on Russian teams and was rallying support from other clubs.

 Cologne is scheduled to play in the playoffs for a spot in the group stage of the UEFA Europa Conference League.
 Belarusian clubs BATE Borisov, Gomel, Shakhtyor Soligorsk and Dinamo Minsk are potential opponents.